mmattel/storage-truenas/beelink_me_mini/beelink-me-mini.md

 USB preparation in Linux looks like this in the terminal, assuming you already have unzipped the BIOS file:

-Insert the USB stick and run the following commands in order, **replace the devicename accordingly such as `sdc` as reported by `lsblk`**.
+Insert the USB stick and run the following commands in order, **replace the device name accordingly such as `sdc` as reported by `lsblk`**.
 Important, the USB stick must not be mounted when starting the process.

 ```
 lsblk
 sudo mkfs.vfat -F 32 -n 'WINPE' /dev/sdc1
 sudo mkdir -p /mount/usb
 sudo mount /dev/sdc1 /media/usb
-sudo cp -rp <source of extracted BIOS> /media/usb
+sudo cp -rp <source of extracted BIOS>/. /media/usb
 sudo sync
 sudo umount /dev/sdc1
 ```